craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Soft Emerald
-> 'A slimy green gem.
+> 'A small and slimy green gem.
 It's sticky.'
 > *Soft Emerald* is a **common** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...

 ###### Furry Slurry
-> 'A conical mass of shifting brown fur, it resembles a dog, curled and sleeping in your palm.'
+> 'A conical mass of shifting brown fur, it vaguely resembles a dog, curled and sleeping in your palm.'
 > *Furry Slurry* is a **common** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...